pitehu/llm_multiagent_creativity/README.md

 The `generation/` and `preprocessing/` folders are included for provenance.
 They are not required to reproduce the paper figures and tables from the included compact CSV files.

+## System Requirements

+The analysis notebooks have been tested on Linux (Linux 5.15, x86_64) with Python 3.10.6.
+They should also run on recent macOS or Linux systems with Python 3.10 or 3.11 and the dependencies listed in `requirements.txt`.

+No non-standard hardware is required to reproduce the manuscript analyses from the included CSV files.
+Regenerating embeddings from raw text may benefit from GPU acceleration, but the release includes pre-computed trajectory metrics so this is not required for the main reproduction workflow.

+The LLM generation code in `generation/` requires access to hosted model APIs and valid provider credentials.
+It is included to document and rerun the generation workflow, not as a requirement for reproducing the quantitative figures and tables from the released analysis data.

 ## Setup

 ```bash